Schroedinger-Hat/schroedinger-hat-website/README.md

 Currently working on some improvements after initial release.

-Check out the [milestone](https://github.com/schroedinger-Hat/schroedinger-hat-website/milestones) and the the [open issues](https://github.com/schroedinger-Hat/schroedinger-hat-website/issues) if you would like to contribute.
+Check out the [milestone](https://github.com/schroedinger-Hat/schroedinger-hat-website/milestones) and the [open issues](https://github.com/schroedinger-Hat/schroedinger-hat-website/issues) if you would like to contribute.

 <!-- CONTRIBUTING -->

 ## Contributing

-Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Contributions are what makes the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this repository better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!